Security Blog

 Testing the Untestable: Fuzz, Entropy, and Beating OpenVPN by 2.34x

-Building Black Phoenix Protocol A Security Engineering Blog You Can't Ship What You Can't Prove There's a particular kind of paranoia that comes from building security software.
+You Can't Ship What You Can't Prove There's a particular kind of paranoia that comes from building security software.
 Every line of code is a potential vulnerability.
 Every untested edge case is a door left unlocked.
 And since BPP's entire value proposition is "your traffic is invisible and your data is safe," a single failure mode could be catastrophic not for our reputation, but for someone's actual freedom.
 So we tested.
 A lot.
 Here's how.
 Fuzz Testing: 500,000 Attempts to Break Each Parser Fuzz testing is the art of throwing garbage at your code and seeing what happens.
 Not random garbage guided garbage.
-Go 1.18+ has a built-in fuzzing framework ( testing.F ) that uses coverage-guided mutation: it starts with valid inputs, then...
+Go 1.18+ has a built-in fuzzing framework ( testing.F ) that uses coverage-guided mutation: it starts with valid inputs, then systematically mutates them, guided by which code paths haven't been explored yet. ...

 BPP Guardian: We Built a Firewall to Attack Ourselves